WAKU-TAKE-A/IJToolsUsingOpenCV/README.md

 * For checking the result of the processing eassily.
 * For adding functions not included in ImageJ.

-The processing speed is not pursued.
-We prioritize the code to be easy to understand.

 ## How to build

 The above files can be built with NetBeans.
 Please refer to [this site](https://waku-take-a.github.io/How%2520to%2520use%2520OpenCV%2520from%2520ImageJ.html).